digipolisgent/api-guidelines/Guidelines.md

 - `userKey`: API key to access a service, retrieved through the developer portal.
 - `tenantId`: application specific key retrieved by contacting Service Factory, used for e.g. data seggragation.
+- `correlationId`: unique Id that is attached to all requests and responses to trace a transaction over multiple services.

 ### 17.2 Healthchecks